solidusio/solidus/guides/shipments/overview-of-shipments.md

 You can define your own calculator if you have more complex needs.
 In that case, check out the Calculators Guide (*this guide has not yet been ported from Spree as of this edit*).

-## UI

-### What the Customer Sees

-In the standard system, there is no mention of shipping until the checkout phase.

-After entering a shipping address, the system displays the available shipping options and their costs for each shipment in the order.
-Only the shipping options whose zones include the _shipping_ address are presented.

-The customer must choose a shipping method for each shipment before proceeding to the next stage.
-At the confirmation step, the shipping cost will be shown and included in the order's total.

-**Note:** *You can enable collection of extra _shipping instructions_ by setting the option `Spree::Config.shipping_instructions` to `true`.
-This is set to `false` by default.
-See [Shipping Instructions](#shipping-instructions) below.*

-### What the Order's Administrator Sees

-**Shipment** objects are created during checkout for an order.
-Initially each records just the shipping method and the order it applies to.
-The administrator can update the record with the actual shipping cost and a tracking code, and may also (once only) confirm the dispatch.
-This confirmation causes a shipping date to be set as the time of confirmation.

-## Documentation ToDo and notes
-* This guide was adapted from the original spree guide: https://github.com/spree/spree-guides/blob/master/content/developer/core/shipments.md
-* There were diagrams and screen shots in the original Spree docs that were dated.
-It would be nice to add some diagrams and screenshots to this doc.
-* The examples of implementing custom calculators, shipping splitters, etc have been reviewed and seem accurate, but have not yet been validated in Solidus directly.